 Three Ithaca College students sit in an art studio on a mid-July afternoon.
 Senior Serena Columbro studies a photo from her childhood, reflects on her past and recreates the image onto white paper with watercolor paints.
-Near her, senior Kaylee Warner visualizes a skeleton in her convoluted acrylic painting, forming a figure from her previous aggressive marks.
+Near her, senior Kaylee Warner visualizes a skeleton in her convoluted oil painting, forming a figure from her previous aggressive marks.
 On the other side of the studio, senior Marilyn Markech adds a delicate strip of white paint onto a vivid pink canvas, adding the finishing touches to a meticulous painting that addresses mental health.

 Though these three projects focus on vastly different subjects, they share one thing: They were all conceptualized, created and brought to life through the H&S Summer Scholars Program, which allows students in the School of Humanities and Sciences to pursue a paid project relevant to their interests with help from a mentor.